moevbiz/haus-2021/src/en/pages/program/index.md

 *Wien 100/x938 - x945 or: How the present loses its future to the past*, reading performance by Barbara Kapusta & Steph Holl-Trieu

 3:30 pm
-Performance by Ezra Šimek
+*No offense, but*, performance by Ezra Šimek

 4:30 pm
 *Gustav Landauer Fanboy Text*, reading by Jan Erbelding

 5 pm
-Performance by Ezra Šimek
+*mentally I am here*, performance by Ezra Šimek and Oliver Torr

 5:15 pm
 *Lalangue*, concert/performance by Nana Dahlin